 Yinghua Academy follows a trimester calendar with three terms and three grading periods per year.
 Trimesters end in November, March, and June.
-We mail home report cards at the end of each trimester on dates published in the school's printed 12-month calendar (distributed at Meet Your Teacher).
+We mail home report cards at the end of each trimester on dates published in the school's printed 12-month calendar.
 We publish information about grading rubrics in Infinite Campus, the school's database for student records.
-Address questions to Dr. Luyi Lien, Academic Director.
+Address questions to the Academic Director.